Tom Hartvigsen

 Spring'24: Invited talks at Dartmouth, IBM Research, UCSF/UC Berkeley, and the University of Alabama, Birmingham

 Hi!
 I'm a tenure-track Assistant Professor of Data Science and, by courtesy, Computer Science at the University of Virginia.
-I joined UVA in Fall 2023.
-Before that, I was a postdoc at MIT CSAIL working with Marzyeh Ghassemi.
-I did my PhD in Data Science at WPI where I was advised by Elke Rundensteiner and Xiangnan Kong.
+I also have appointments in UVA's Comprehensive Cancer Center and National Security & Data Policy Institute.
+Before joining UVA in Fall 2023 I was a postdoc at MIT CSAIL working with Marzyeh Ghassemi.
+I received my PhD in Data Science at WPI where I was advised by Elke Rundensteiner and Xiangnan Kong.

 My research group works on machine learning and natural language processing.
-We work to enable responsible model deployment in ever-changing environments, with applications to biomedical data science.
+We work to enable responsible model deployment in ever-changing environments, especially for healthcare.

 Active directions and highlights: